maxar-analytics/folium-maxar/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `folium` builds on the data wrangling strengths of the Python ecosystem and the
 mapping strengths of the Leaflet.js library.
 Manipulate your data in Python,
 then visualize it in a Leaflet map via `folium`.

 Installation
 ------------

 .. code:: bash
+    $ cd folium-maxar
     $ pip install folium

 or